NarimanNiknejad/Physics-informed-Data-driven-Control/README.md

 This code relies on MATLAB.

-## License
+## License and Contact Info

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Conclusion

-This MATLAB code provides an implementation of safe physics-informed data-driven control.
 You can customize the parameters and use them for your specific control system applications.

 If you have any questions or encounter issues, please feel free to [contact me](mailto:niknejad@msu.edu).